Abhijeet-kadance/redhat_linux_documentation/Apache_security_majors.md

     // Add the below Line in you apache Configuration File Header set Content-Security-Policy "frame-ancestors 'none';"

+---
 **X-Frame-Options Header**

+---
+The X-Frame-Options in used as HTTP response header.
+This prevents your site content embedded into other sites.
+Based on this value a browser allowed other sites to open web page in iframe.
+It also secure your Apache web server from clickjacking attack.

+    There are three options available to set with X-Frame-Options:

+    ‘SAMEORIGIN’ – With this setting, you can embed pages on same origin.
+For example, add iframe of a page to site itself.

+    ‘ALLOW-FROM uri – Use this setting to allow specific origin (website/domain) to embed pages of your site in iframe.

+    ‘DENY – This will not allow any website to embed your site pages in an iframe.

     // Add the Below Line the Configuration File of Apache Header set X-Frame-Options SAMEORIGIN